 But necessity is the mother of invention.
 And we re-invented ourselves, re-invented how we accept Terracycling, and would you believe it, we’ve grown!
 Our Facebook group now has over 700 members, and in the past 12 months we’ve sent off 80.3kg crisp packets, 35.8kg confectionery, and 7.3kg LOL Surprise.

 And that’s not all, not by a long shot.
 If you include what we’ve diverted to other collectors (we’re not as good at counting that stuff) and you add it all up, since we started we’ve diverted over 400kg of waste from landfill and raised almost £500 for local schools and charities.
 Whatever way you look at it, over 400kg is almost half a tonne, which is pretty amazing!

 Pre-Covid, we had a public access drop-off point on the Castlereagh Road.
-We’ve had to changed that and it’s now done at pre-arranged drop-offs now – all the info is on our Facebook group and it’s really popular.
+We’ve had to change that and it’s now done at pre-arranged drop-offs – all the info is on our Facebook group and it’s really popular.
 We ask everyone to drop off to us all nice & neat & tidy – and you do!
 Having the items pre-sorted into individual bags saves us so much time!